 Often, the most memorable events are those that are unplanned.
 That’s why every Lindblad-National Geographic itinerary has flexibility built into the schedule to accomodate for weather changes, wildlife encounters or natural phenomena that can't be scheduled.
 Being flexible in itinerary and attitude is an important aspect on every expedition.

 In the Antarctic Peninsula region especially, considerable time is left open for exploring.
 So, if the ship happens to encounter killer or humpback whales, for example, you'll have the time to stop and watch rather than having to rush off somewhere else.

-What's different about Lindblad's newest ship, the National Geographic Endurance?
+What's different about Lindblad's newest ships, the National Geographic Endurance & the National Geographic Resolution?

-National Geographic Endurance is an innovative next-generation expedition ship, purpose-built for polar navigation.
-This fully stabilized, highly strengthened, ice-class Polar Code PC5 (Category A) vessel is specially designed to navigate polar passages year-round, and safely explore unchartered waters, while providing exceptional comfort for just 126 adventurous guests.
+National Geographic Endurance & National Geographic Resolution are innovative next-generation expedition ships, purpose-built for polar navigation.
+These fully stabilized, highly strengthened, ice-class Polar Code PC5 (Category A) vessels are specially designed to navigate polar passages year-round, and safely explore unchartered waters, while providing exceptional comfort for just 126 adventurous guests.

-Its patented X-BOW® is key to its design; its powerful wave-slicing action provides an extremely smooth ride in even adverse conditions, and even reduces spray on deck, for superior observation.
-She carries a full suite of expedition tools—landing crafts, kayaks, ROVs (remote operating vehicles), underwater cameras and more—and offers a variety of experience-enhancing amenities and excellent accomodations.
+The patented X-BOW® is key to its design; its powerful wave-slicing action provides an extremely smooth ride in even adverse conditions, and even reduces spray on deck, for superior observation.
+They carry a full suite of expedition tools—landing crafts, kayaks, ROVs (remote operating vehicles), underwater cameras and more—and offers a variety of experience-enhancing amenities and excellent accommodations.